squeek502/win32-samples-rc-tests/README.md

 - `-ExcludeLLVMRC`: Don't test with `llvm-rc` even if it's found in the PATH
 - `-ExcludeResinator`: Don't test with `resinator` even if it's found in the PATH
 - `-ExitOnRCFailure`: Will cause the script to exit if `rc.exe` returns a non-zero exit code.
 Useful only when debugging `setup.ps1` to add support for more `.rc` files
+- `-ErrorOnAnyDiscrepancies`: Will cause the script to exit with exit code `1` if any discrepancies are found.
+Useful when running in a CI environment
+- `-ErrorOnAnyLikelyPanics`: Will cause the script to exit with exit code `1` if any likely crashes/panics are found.
+Useful when running in a CI environment

 ### `clean.ps1`